Hurting the feelings of the Chinese people: Japan

 Following Japanese prime minister Yasuhiro Nakasone's visit to Yasukuni Shrine in 1985, the People's Daily wrote that the visit "hurt the feelings of both Chinese and Japanese peoples who were victims of Japanese militarism".
-Prime minister Junichiro Koizumi's regular visits to Yasukuni Shrine from 2001 to 2006 have likewise been criticised by Chinese foreign ministry spokeswoman Zhang Qiyue (章啟月) as having "hurt the feelings of the Chinese people and the people of the majority of victimized countries in Asia", by Chinese foreign minister Li Zhaoxing as having "hurt the feelings of the Chinese people" as he blamed the visits for anti-Japan protests in China, and by Chinese commerce minister Bo Xilai as "severely hurting the Chinese people's feelings and damaging the political foundation for bilateral ties".
+Prime minister Junichiro Koizumi's regular visits to Yasukuni Shrine from 2001 to 2006 were likewise criticised by Chinese foreign ministry spokeswoman Zhang Qiyue (章啟月) as having "hurt the feelings of the Chinese people and the people of the majority of victimized countries in Asia", by Chinese foreign minister Li Zhaoxing as having "hurt the feelings of the Chinese people" as he blamed the visits for anti-Japan protests in China, and by Chinese commerce minister Bo Xilai as "severely hurting the Chinese people's feelings and damaging the political foundation for bilateral ties".

 On September 15, 2012, after the Japanese government nationalised control over three of the privately owned islands within the Senkaku Islands, the Xinhua News Agency stated that the move "hurt the feelings of 1.3 billion Chinese people".

+In January 2026, during the 2025–2026 China–Japan diplomatic crisis, China's foreign ministry stated that Japanese prime minister Sanae Takaichi's remarks about Taiwan had "severely hurt the feelings of the Chinese people."

 Holy See

-On October 1, 2000, Pope John Paul II canonised 120 missionaries and adherents who died in China during the Qing Dynasty and Republican era; in response, the People's Daily expressed that the move "greatly hurt the feelings of the Chinese race and is a serious provocation to the 1.2 billion people of China".
+On October 1, 2000, Pope John Paul II canonised 120 missionaries and adherents who died in China during the Qing dynasty and the Republican era; in response, the People's Daily expressed that the move "greatly hurt the feelings of the Chinese race and is a serious provocation to the 1.2 billion people of China".
 The Chinese Ministry of Foreign Affairs issued a statement stating that the Vatican "seriously hurt the feelings of the Chinese people and the dignity of the Chinese nation".

-In 2005, the CCP-affiliated Catholic Patriotic Association stated that the attendance of Taiwanese president Chen Shui-bian at Pope John Paul II's funeral "hurt the feelings of the Chinese people, including five million Catholics".
+In 2005, the CCP-affiliated Catholic Patriotic Association stated that the attendance of president of Taiwan Chen Shui-bian at Pope John Paul II's funeral "hurt the feelings of the Chinese people, including five million Catholics".